-Subwoofers are limited in their ability to produce low frequencies from 20Hz to 120Hz.
+Subwoofers are limited in producing low frequencies from 20Hz to 120Hz.
 Some subwoofers may be capable of producing frequencies as high as 200Hz, but only a few can.
 Subwoofers generally produce frequencies no lower than 20Hz.
 These frequencies can only be produced by rotary and propeller subwoofers.

 Subwoofers can handle the lowest frequencies in the human hearing range.
 Also, remember that humans can only hear 20 Hz at normal Sound Pressure Levels (SPL).
 Subwoofers can handle the lowest two or three octaves (20 to 80 or 120Hz).
-Only rotary subwoofers are able to produce low-frequency sound below 20Hz.
+Only rotary subwoofers can produce low-frequency sound below 20Hz.

 Subs can be used for those who require a lower frequency range.
-While woofers will suit people who have a wider frequency range, subs are more suitable for those who have a narrower range.
+While woofers will suit people with a wider frequency range, subs are more suitable for those with a narrower range.
 These woofers are used primarily in portable systems, such as car sound systems.

-Most users find that the frequency range that woofers cover is sufficient for their needs.
+Most users find that woofers’ frequency range is sufficient for their needs.

-If you’re a passionate music lover and want more bass sounds, a subwoofer is the best option.
+A subwoofer is the best option if you’re a passionate music lover and want more bass sounds.

-The subwoofer’s frequency range is unique and makes it ideal for PA systems and home theater systems.
+The subwoofer’s frequency range is unique and ideal for PA and home theater systems.